 Our team of medical and insurance experts can navigate the often complex, overwhelming legal system, always upholding your best interests throughout the process.
 Since 1976 when we first opened our doors, our personal injury attorneys have developed a reputation for successfully fighting on behalf of injured Mainers.
 Our track record boasts personal injury settlements of well over $200 million on our clients’ behalf.

 Car Accidents in Maine

 Car accidents are an all-too-common phenomenon in the United States.
 The National Highway Traffic Safety Administration (NHTSA) reported that 2.36 million people were hurt in motor vehicle accidents in 2012.
 About 421,000 people were injured due to distracted driving alone, representing a 9 percent increase from 2011.
 The NHTSA reported more than 33,500 fatal car accident injuries in 2012.
 By those stats, you can expect to be in a car accident at least once or twice in the course of an average span of life.

-In the state of Maine, where Hardy, Wolf & Downing is working to hold negligent drivers accountable and secure generous compensation for victims of traffic accidents, NHTSA reports a steady rise in traffic fatalities in recent years (from 2008 to 2012).
+In the state of Maine, where Hardy, Wolf & Downing is working to hold negligent drivers accountable and get victims of traffic accidents the money they deserve, NHTSA reports a steady rise in traffic fatalities in recent years (from 2008 to 2012).

 Moose collisions and other animal-vehicle collisions are relatively unique to our state: between 2011 and 2013, more than 550 moose-car collisions occur each year, some resulting in death.

 Injuries sustained in a car accident run the gamut from mild to serious to fatal.

 Injuries sustained in a car accident may include:

 - Traumatic brain injury